 - What you can do to mitigate the effects of the FedEx and UPS rate increases

-For 2023, both FedEx and UPS are pointing fingers at inflation as a contributing factor to the higher-than-usual rate increase.
-2022 already saw an uptick with a 5.9% GRI, thanks to all of the supply chain disruptions and surges in demand that resulted from the pandemic.
+For 2024, both FedEx and UPS are facing a slowdown in demand, as indicated by a GRI that is less aggressive than the increase we saw for 2023.
+Let's do a quick history lesson.
+In 2022 the carriers took a 5.9% increase and then bumped that up to an all-time high of 6.9% in 2023.
+That was thanks, in part, to all of the supply chain disruptions and surges in demand that resulted from the pandemic.
 For several years prior to that, both carriers had been raising their rates annually by an average of 4.9%.

 Some important quick facts about the new FedEx and UPS rates: